lqez/slmd/README.md

 - To file
 $ slmd src.md out.md

+- Sort case-insensitive
+$ slmd some.md -i

-- Sort the first depth by ascending order,
+- Sort the first depth by ascending order
 $ slmd some.md -s 1

-- Do not sort the first depth and sort the second depth by descending order,
+- Do not sort the first depth and sort the second depth by descending order
 $ slmd some.md -s 0 -1

 - Overwrite